 Ham radio – I’m a long-time licensed amateur radio operator (K8ZRH) and I always have a rig with me.
 I travel with the ICOM IC-V85 two meter FM hand held transceiver and, permanently mounted, the Kenwood 144/440 MHz TM-V71A transceiver.
 I use amateur radio for emergency communications, weather monitoring and just plain chit-chatting with locals on their repeaters.
 I did a blog post on installing ham radio in an RV.
 I’m hoping to add an HF model some day soon.

 GPS gear – For my Roadtrek, I use the Rand McNally TripMaker RVND 7710.
 This has a seven inch screen and can be synced to a central site to reflect the latest in construction issues and detours.
-Made specifically for RVs with lots of RV-specifica data and Points of Interest (POI), it is the most accruate and easy-to-follow vehicle navigation system I’ve yet to use.
+Made specifically for RVs, it has lots of RV-specific data and Points of Interest (POI).
 For my long bicycle rides and off road exploring, I use the Garmin Edge 705.
 Though made specifically for cycling, it slips off the handlebars mount easily and can be carried in my pocket for hiking.

 My Drone – Lately, I’ve also been having a lot of fun with my own personal drone.
 It’s really not a drone in the sense of the military drones we keep hearing about but is a radio controlled quadricopter, the Phantom 2 with a Zenmuse H3-2D Gimbal that acts as a steadycam for the GoPro Hero 3 camera it carries.
 I use this for aerial shots to show scenic views and overhead perspectives of the places I blog about.
 I have an FPV (First Person Video) monitor attached to the flight controller that transmits back the image the camera is recording.
 The camera has a built in compass and GPS navigation control.